The problem with all the philosophical theories of humor that I have read is that they are

 ways.

-If you see a funny movie, you will usually not want to see it again, because the gags will
+If you see a funny movie, you will usually not want to see it again, because the gags

-someone tells it again – except perhaps to be polite.
+when someone tells it again - except perhaps to be polite.

 If you are broadsided by a drunk driver, that is a surprise.
 But it probably won’t make